Individual Development Accounts

 Resources for Savers

 Check out our Fact Sheet on Individual Development Accounts for savers.

 The IDA Program Directory allows you to locate IDA providers in your area.
 Enter the agency name, city, state or zip code below to see a list of programs matching your search criteria.

 Resources for Practitioners

-The 2010-2011 IDA Program Survey Report spotlights significant findings of the 2010-2011 IDA Program Survey.
-These survey results paint a picture of key aspects of the IDA field, with information on accountholders, common asset purchases and funding sources, as well as the unmet needs and resources of the field.
-The 2009-2010 IDA Program Survey Report is available online as well.
+The 2013 IDA Program Survey provides robust insight into key aspects of the IDA field, with information on accountholders, common asset purchases and funding sources, as well as the unmet needs and resources of the field.
+You can view the PowerPoint slides or IDA Program Survey One-pager.

 The IDAnetwork listserv is an e-mail gateway to the individuals, organizations, and ideas that collectively shape the IDA field.
 It serves as an important informational resource and opportunity for connection among IDA program managers, funders, advocates, and other stakeholders.
 Members of the listserv exchange information and ideas about how to structure IDA initiatives and policies that enable low-income families and individuals to save, build wealth, and contribute to the nation's continued economic growth.
 Click here to join the IDAnetwork listserv .

 Read our Answers to Frequently Asked Questions.